Winter In Montenegro, What To Expect & How To Enjoy Montenegro In Winter

 If you want to check out views and feel a little energetic, head to Lake Peak and climb up the 400 steps, which take you to old buildings and an altitude of around 1660 meters.

-It’s almost impossible to explore and enjoy Kotor in peace and quiet during the summer months.
+Exploring and enjoying Kotor in peace and quiet during the summer is almost impossible.
 However, during the wintertime in Montenegro, it’s a different story.
 The Old Town is somewhere you need to explore slowly and thoroughly, and the quieter months allow you to do just that.

-While there, we walked through the alleyways and sat and drank coffee just with the locals.
+While there, we walked through the alleyways, sat, and drank coffee with the locals.
 You can establish an easy convo with the locals and shop in the small boutiques and gift stores.

 On the border with Albania, you will find the beautiful Lake Skadar, which is packed with wildlife, particularly birds.
-If the weather is fine, you can head out on a boat trip, walk, hike, enjoy photography opportunities and, of course, enjoy delicious local food at one of the many small restaurants which sit on the banks and surrounding area.
+If the weather is fine, you can head out on a boat trip, go fishing, walk, hike, enjoy photography opportunities, and, of course, enjoy delicious local food at one of the many small restaurants on the banks and surrounding area.

 Again, Lake Skadar is crowded during the summer months, and the cooler weather allows you to enjoy the changing beauty in greater detail without having to elbow your way around for a little personal space!

 The winter months are ideal for donning your walking boots and heading out into the great outdoors!
 There are many trekking routes, with some of the most popular starting at Crno Jezera.
-These are marked trails, which means you’re not going to get lost, and most of them will give you amazing views and a chance to take in your surroundings.
+These are marked trails, which means you won’t get lost, and most of them will give you amazing views and a chance to take in your surroundings.

-Javorovaco Peak is a very popular route, too, and one which will show you the best of the snowy or icy weather around you.
-This is part of the country’s ski area, and they do night hikes too, which are lit by huge floodlights and allow you to see everything slightly differently!
+Javorovaco Peak is a very popular route, too, and one that will show you the best of the snowy or icy weather around you.
+This is part of the country’s ski area, and they do night hikes, too, which are lit by huge floodlights and allow you to see everything slightly differently!

 As you can see, Montenegro is not just for the summer months; this is just a handful of things you can expect to enjoy while in Montenegro in winter!